Directive (2014/92/EU), published in the Official Journal on 28 August 2014, concerns three areas:

 The MFSA is requesting feedback on the services that could be included on the list, as well as terms and definitions to describe them.
 The deadline for submission of feedback to MFSA is 12 August 2015.

 The Request for Feedback document is available here.

 The MFSA is grateful for feedback and suggestions received from stakeholders following publication of the consultation document in June.

 The document which has been submitted by the MFSA to the European Banking Authority is available here

 On the 15 March 2016 the Authority launched a consultation on the implementation of the EU Payment Accounts Directive.
 Click here for the consultation document.
 The consultation will run through 29 April 2016.

 Consultation Summary Feedback

 On the 24 May 2016 the Authority issued a feedback statement following a Consultation on the

 implementation of the EU Payment Accounts Directive.
-Click here for the feedback statement.
+Click here for the consultation document.